wenderdecastro/wenderdecastro/README.md

 * 📖 Learning System Development at SENAI de Informática.

-* 👨🏾‍🎓 IT guy since I was 11, creating minecraft mods with java and teaching programming logic in middle school (it was a student union project about game development with Unity but the school dropped the project).
+* 👨🏾‍🎓 GameDev since i was 11.

-* ✍🏾 Artist, VFX and Design enthusiast in general (UI/UX included!).
+* ✍🏾 Artist, VFX and GFX enjoyer in general.

 <hr>